yihui/yihui.org/content/tinytex/faq.md

 1. **How to open a command window (terminal) to execute the commands you mentioned?**

     I'm not going to answer this question for Linux users.
 For macOS users, `Command + Space` to launch the Spotlight Search, and type `Terminal`.
 The first result should be `Terminal.app`.
 That is it.
-For Windows users, click the `Start` menu, select `Run`, and type `cmd`.
+For Windows users, right-click the Windows icon in the taskbar and choose `Windows PowerShell`.

     If you are an [RStudio](https://www.rstudio.com) user, it can be easier.
 RStudio (>= v1.1) has [built-in support for terminals](https://blog.rstudio.com/2017/08/11/rstudio-v1-1-preview-terminal/), and you can open a terminal right inside RStudio.